flutter/flutter/specs/style.md

    .class
    [attrname]
    [attrname=value]
-   :host
+   :host                  ("host" string is fixed)
+   ::pseudo-element

-These can be combined (without whitespace), with at most one tagname, as in:
+These can be combined (without whitespace), with at most one tagname (must be first) and at most one pseudo-element (must be last) as in:

-   tagname[attrname]#id:host.class.class[attrname=value]
+   tagname[attrname]#id:host.class.class[attrname=value]::foo

 In debug mode, giving two IDs, or the same selector twice (e.g. the same classname), or specifying other redundant or conflicting selectors (e.g. [foo][foo=bar], or [foo=bar][foo=baz]) will be flagged.

-Alternatively, a selector can be the following special value:
+Alternatively, a selector can be the special value "@document", optionally followed by a pseudo-element, as in:

-   @document
+   @document::bar

 Value Parser